 Izumi cut the line of communication strangling Al, "Why do you ask?"
 She smiled for her simple question, crossed her legs, and laced her fingers around the highest kneecap.

 The girl looked away from Al, uncertain how to react with his obvious detachment, and she addressed Izumi, "Something like five or six years ago, two alchemists were in a town I used to live in.
 It was two boys, I guess not much older than me, but I'm certain their names were Ed and Al Elric."

 Izumi slowly exhaled as the girl continued.

-"It was something that was kind of hard to forget.
-After they left, my dad heard that one the boys who'd helped me ended up becoming a State Alchemist, but…" she looked to Al again, hoping he'd pulled himself back together, "your voice… I could have sworn you were supposed to be at least six feet tall.
-It was so unforgettable: this big suit of armour and little boy's voice." she raised her arms above her head almost to remind herself how it felt to be in that towering presence, "and I would have thought after 5 years and being so tall that your voice would have changed like boys voices do.
-I never ever thought I'd hear it again," her arms fell into her lap and she neatly clasped her hands, "See, it makes no sense."
+"It was something that was kind of hard to forget - they were pretty unique.
+After they left, my dad heard that one of them ended up becoming a State Alchemist, but…" she looked to Al again, wondering if he'd pulled himself back together, "your voice, I could have sworn you were supposed to be at least six feet tall.
+It was so unforgettable: this big suit of armour with a little boy's voice echoing in it."
+She raised her arms above her head, as though to remind herself how it felt to be in that towering presence, "I would have thought after five years and being so tall that his voice would have changed.
+I never thought I'd hear it again," her arms fell into her lap and she neatly clasped her hands, "but, you sound exactly like him."